Mona Ozouf

-Mona Ozouf born Mona Annig Sohier (born 24 February 1931) is a French historian and philosopher.
-Born into a family of schoolteachers keen on preserving the language and culture of Brittany, she graduated as a teacher of philosophy from the École normale supérieure de jeunes filles.
+Mona Ozouf (born Mona Annig Sohier 24 February 1931) is a French historian and philosopher.
+Born into a family of schoolteachers keen on preserving the language and the culture of Brittany, she graduated as a teacher of philosophy from the École normale supérieure de jeunes filles.
 After teaching philosophy, she joined the CNRS as a historian.
-Her research and writings are centred on the French Revolution and on the French secular education system.
-Notable publications include L'École, l'Église et la République, 1871–1914 (1963) and La fête révolutionnaire, 1789–1799 (1976), published in English as Festivals and the French Revolution (1988).
+Her research and writings centre on the French Revolution and the French secular education system.
+Notable publications include L'École, l'Église et la République, 1871–1914 (1963) and La fête révolutionnaire, 1789–1799 (1976), the latter of which was published in English as Festivals and the French Revolution (1988).